mapbender/mapbender-documentation/en/functions/basic/feature_info.rst

 .. image:: ../../../figures/de/feature_info_off.png
      :scale: 80

-The Layer "Krankenhäuser NRW" is invisible and the FeatureInfo request for the same layer is activated.
+The Layer "Krankenhäuser NRW" is invisible and there will be no FeatureInfo request (even if the FeatureInfo request is activated).

 .. image:: ../../../figures/de/feature_info_on_layer_invisible.png
      :scale: 80